 - Accommodations with easy access to river crossing points.

 - Get a bird’s eye view of the herds on a hot-air balloon safari.

 - Stay in a private conservancy to escape the crowds and enjoy activities not permitted in the national reserve like going off-road, night drives and nature walks.

-Note: availability of well-located safari camps in high season is limited.
-If you want front-row seats to the Wildebeest Migration between July and November, you should book your Masai Mara safari at least a year in advance.
+Note: availability of well-located safari camps in high season (June to October) is limited.
+If you want front-row seats to the Wildebeest Migration, you should book your Masai Mara safari at least a year in advance.

 3. Experience a Hot-air Balloon Safari

 You can combine thrilling land-based game viewing in 4x4 vehicles with Maasai-guided nature walks, and crown your Masai Mara safari with an unsurpassable hot-air balloon experience.
 The best flight paths follow the course of the Mara River, allowing you to peek down into the forests, float past vultures’ nests and observe the early-morning routines of boisterous hippos.
 After touching down onto the plains, you’ll be treated with a delicious bush breakfast with champagne.